-I’m going to show you a simple ‘mock up web page’ hack.
-Whether you’re an account manager, copywriter or designer, it’s great to be able to mock up copy on any web pages without messing around in Photoshop.
+I’m going to show you a simple ‘mock up web page’ hack which is perfect for anyone working in digital media.
+Whether you’re an account manager, copywriter or aspiring creative director, it’s great to be able to mock up copy on any web pages without messing around in Photoshop.

 I get a lot of emails from those who work in marketing and agencies.
 Often, these emails ask for sales tips to help grow their digital business.
-Simply knowing about digital marketing isn’t enough unless you can translate your knowledge and ideas to your team and your clients.
+But, simply knowing about digital marketing isn’t enough unless you can translate your knowledge and ideas to your team and your clients.

 That’s when the action happens.